News Updated 6 min read

 The tumor marker CA15-3 dropped from 41.8 to 13.8 U/mL over the course of treatment, correlating with imaging improvements

-A second case, a 66-year-old man with pleural mesothelioma, showed primary platinum resistance linked to BAP1 mutations and low tumor mutational burden
+A second case, a 66-year-old man with pleural mesothelioma, showed primary resistance to platinum-based chemotherapy; no molecular testing was performed because tissue was not available

 The authors propose that peritoneal mesothelioma may respond better to immunotherapy combinations than pleural mesothelioma